 Observation 7.
-Lack of Formalized Procedures and Resources for Inspections (continued) Recommendation Implementation of an electronic system to schedule and manage inspections; Addition of an inspections scheduler to intake requests and assign inspections.
+Lack of Formalized Procedures and Resources for Inspections (continued) Recommendation We recommend the following: Implementation of an electronic system to schedule and manage inspections; Addition of an inspections scheduler to intake requests and assign inspections.
 The BD should consider adding an additional shift to account for late night / early morning requests for roof inspections; Reestablishment of a BCPS inspections phone line and/or email box to be managed by the scheduler; and Consider expanding the use of third-party inspectors as project volumes increase.
 In conjunction with the recommendations noted in Observation #5, the District can optimize use of the Lead Inspector's expertise through providing oversight and technical support to the process.
 This can be achieved through a reduction of administrative duties currently performed by this role, facilitated by the addition of a scheduler and additional inspectors.
-Management's Action Plan Some of the recommendations generally speaking may not be feasible.
+Management's Action Plan Building Department Response: Some of the recommendations generally speaking may not be feasible.
 Finding a staff member that will work a night shift given push back from the union would be difficult.
 Perhaps a job description that catered to such details would be possible.
 As mentioned above that scenario takes substantial time.
 Third party (supplemental) inspection firms have no available roofing personnel.
-The BD already has an inspection call line; However with the understanding that most of what is suggested in the recommendation is being performed by the Lead Roofing Inspector, the Building Department could look into the addition of a roofing phone line for Inspection Requests and clerical/scheduler personnel along with Building/Site Security.
+The BD already has an inspector call line; However with the understanding that most of what is suggested in the recommendation is being performed by the Lead Roofing Inspector, the Building Department could look into the addition of a roofing phone line for Inspection Requests and clerical/scheduler personnel along with Building/Site Security.
 Regarding the consideration of expanding the use of third-party inspectors, see the reply in Recommendation 6 as to the availability of these additional inspectors.
 The on-going nature of the roofing process is what caused the BD to move away from the conventional work flow that was incorporated into the ISS System.
 For 90% of the construction the contractor can schedule a building or trade inspection through the ISS System the day or days before the inspection is needed.
-With roofing inspections, each day on a particular project the need for inspection is usually established the day the work will be performed or work will be postponed in the early morning hours due to weather conditions.
+With roofing inspections, each day on a particular project the need for inspection s.
 Responsible Party: Chief Building Official